wrlee7609/Floquet_engineering/README.md

+# Projects on Floquet engineering of quantum systems

 Numerical codes used to generate data and figures in the following papers:
 (1) Woo-Ram Lee and Kwon Park, Dielectric breakdown via emergent nonequilibrium steady states of the electric-field-driven Mott insulator, Phys.
 Rev. B 89, 205126 (2014).
 (2) Woo-Ram Lee and Kwon Park, Direct manifestation of topological order in the winding number of the Wannier-Stark ladder, Phys.
 Rev. B 92, 195144 (2015).